CAB Coordinator and Street Crew Descriptions

-- Must be a full-time, enrolled student at McKendree University.
+- Must be a full-time, traditional, undergrad student enrolled at McKendree University.

 - Must have at least a 2.25 cumulative grade point average at time of application.